vrk-kpa/ytp-tools/api_ckan/README.md

 ### Required attributes of a new dataset

-As our service is constantly developing, we may make changes to the data schema and new required attributes may arise.
-If you are having trouble creating a new dataset via the API, you can first create a new dataset in the web interface by hand, and then fetch its details from the API with package_show to see which attributes it has.
+As the service is constantly developed, we may make changes to the data schema and new required attributes may appear.
+If you are having trouble creating a new dataset via the API, you can first create a new dataset in the web interface by hand, and then fetch it from the API with package_show to see which attributes it has.

 ## Known issues